leffletcher/leffletcher.github.io/content/about/_index.md

         major: 'Linguistics'
         start_date: '2016'
         end_date: '2019'
         other_info: 'First class (hons).
+Magdalene College.
 Dissertation Project: "Alexa, tell me a joke": an investigation into the integration of pragmatic linguistic theories of humour into spoken dialogue systems.'
 ---

-I am a third year student at the [Centre for Doctoral Training in NLP][1] at the University of Edinburgh, researching the **interaction between language evolution and neurodivergent language users** (with a focus on autistic language users).
+I am a fourth year student at the [Centre for Doctoral Training in NLP][1] at the University of Edinburgh, researching the **interaction between language evolution and neurodivergent language users** (with a focus on autistic people).
 I am a member of Edinburgh's [Centre for Language Evolution][4].
 I am supervised by [Jennifer Culbertson][2] and [Hugh Rabagliati][3].
+I am an autistic autism researcher .

+(The cat in the picture is my beloved cat Itsy, who passed away in 2019 whilst I was doing my Master's degree.)

 [1]: https://web.inf.ed.ac.uk/cdt/natural-language-processing